gokulpch/Kubernetes_API_Listener/README.md

     - port: 9090
 ```

 In this scenario the user is limiting a set of ports to allow the traffic from internet where in the calio policy-engine automatically adds these as IPTABLES on the host.
-When user is using a specific port as the NodePort it should be in one of the ports that a network policy contains.
+When user is using a specific port as the NodePort it should be in one of the ports that a network policy contains and the containers in the namespace should have the ports in the list as container_ports.
 ```
 'kind': 'NetworkPolicy',
  'metadata': {'annotations': None,